andreacomo/mcp-poc/README.md

 # Model Context Protocol POC

-This project aims to play with MCP and Spring AI
+This project aims to play with MCP and Spring AI.

+This is a Maven Multi Module project

 ## MCP Server